syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-event-arguments-in-ASP-Grid.md

    ### OnServerPdfRowInfo

 The **OnServerPdfRowInfo** event is triggered every time a row is inserted to the PdfGrid.
-The properties corresponding to the Pdf.Grid.PdfGridRow Class will be obtained at the server side which is explained in the below table.
+The properties corresponding to the Pdf.Grid.PdfGridRow Class are obtained server-side, as explained in the following table.

 _Table 14: Argument of OnServerPdfRowInfo event_